+Business 27

 Effective English for Business

 3 units; 3 hours lecture Prerequisite: eligibility for English 1A Credit, degree applicable Transfer CSU

 This is a comprehensive course designed to strengthen and refine the student's ability to intelligently express and communicate through written language in a business environment.
-The course will focus on the methods of organizing and presenting business data and ideas in written explanatory and persuasive formats as well as the structural relationships in language. ments are designed to stimulate thought and discussion as well as to formulate clear and precise expression of ideas.
+The course will focus on the methods of organizing and presenting business data and ideas in written explanatory and persuasive formats as well as the structural relationships in language.
+Assignments are designed to stimulate thought and discussion as well as to formulate clear and precise expression of ideas.

 Business 28

 Written Business Communications

 3 units; 3 hours lecture Prerequisite: eligibility for English 1A Credit, degree applicable Transfer CSU

 In this course students will study the theory and practice of functional writing to give them an understanding of the human relations aspects of communication, to help develop logical patterns of organizing ideas, and to aid in achieving clear, concise expression.
 Practice in writing various types of business letters and reports will be emphasized throughout the course.

+Some UC transferable courses have credit limitations.
+For details, see a counselor, the Transfer Center advisor, or the articulation officer.

 Business 29

 Oral Business Communications

 3 units; 3 hours lecture

 Recommended Preparation: eligibility for English A

 Credit, degree applicable

 Transfer CSU

-In this course students will learn the principles of effective speaking in business situations.
+In this course, students will learn the principles of effective speaking in business situations.
 Interviews, conferences, briefings, and group discussions will be covered.
 Techniques of research, preparation, presentation, and evaluation are emphasized.

 Note: This course is the same as Supervision 27.

 Business 40

 Career Orientation

-2 units; 2 hours lecture Recommended Preparation: eligibility for English 84
+2 units; 2 hours lecture

+Recommended Preparation: eligibility for English 84

 Credit, degree applicable

 Transfer CSU

 In this course the student will explore opportunities and requirements in careers of interest.
 The course provides instruction and practice in the job application process, including resumes and interviews.
 Behaviors and qualities necessary for continued career satisfaction and development are analyzed.

 Business 41

 Records/Information Management

-2 units; 2 hours lecture

-Recommended Preparation: eligibility for English 84
+2 units; 2 hours lecture Recommended Preparation: eligibility for English 84 or English A

 Credit, degree applicable

-Transfer ČSU
+Transfer CSU

-In this course the student will be introduced to the field of records/information management.
+In this course, students are introduced to the field of records/information management.
 Students learn the procedures of alphabetic, geographic, subject, and numeric filing and how to apply the alphabetic rules to the computer.
-Students also learn the principles of records retention and transfer and the various controls of a records/information management pro-
+Students also learn the principles of records retention and transfer and the various controls of a records/information management program.

-Note: This course is offered in the spring semester only.
+Note: This class is offered in the spring semesters only.

 Business 43

 Office Procedures

 3 units; 3 hours lecture

 Recommended Preparation: Business 60A or concurrent enrollment or the ability to keyboard by touch; eligibility for English A Credit, degree applicable

-Transfer ČSU
+Transfer CSU

 This course is designed to develop an understanding of and ability to apply American business office procedures, responsibilities, and standards, and to develop an awareness of the globalization of American business.

 Note: This course is offered fall semesters only.

 Business 49abcd

 Voice Recognition for Computer Input

-1 unit; 0.5 hour lecture, 1.5 hours lab Recommended Preparation: eligibility for English A and English 84

-Credit, degree applicable
+1 unit; 0.5 hour lecture, 1.5 hours lab Recommended Preparation: eligibility for English A and English 84 Credit, degree applicable Transfer CSU

 Students use voice-recognition software to input information into the computer by voice.
 The course focuses on learning dictation commands and techniques for continuous voice dictation, formatting and editing documents, and all menu and keyboard manipulations.

 Note: Letter grade or P/NP option.